Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration: Stringy cohomology and gerbes

 \end{enumerate} \end{definition}

-It is well-known that descent data for $G$-gerbes are given by $2$-cocycles with values in $G$.
-For this reason, the set of isomorphism classes of $G$-gerbes is equal to $H^2_{\text{\'et}}(S,G)$.
+Descent data for $A$-gerbes are given by $2$-cocycles with values in $A$.
+For this reason, the set of isomorphism classes of $A$-gerbes is equal to $H^2_{\text{\'et}}(S,A)$.

-The reason we care about gerbes is that for $\Xc$ a Deligne-Mumford stack and $\mathscr{G}$ a $\mu_r$-gerbe on $\Xc$, the inertia stack $I\Xc$ inherits a $\mu_r$-torsor $P_{\mathscr{G}}$.
+The reason we care about gerbes is that for $\Xc$ a Deligne-Mumford stack and $\alpha$ an $A$-gerbe on $\Xc$, by the so-called transgression construction, the inertia stack $\I\Xc$ inherits an $A$-torsor $P_{\alpha}$.
 The formal definition of this torsor uses the functoriality of the inertia stack construction.
-In the remainder of this subsection we describe three equivalent pictures of $P_{\mathscr{G}}$, hoping that at least one of them will appeal to the reader.
-The $\mu_r$-torsor associated to a $\mu_r$-gerbe enables us to define a variant of stringy cohomology of a quotient stack $\Xc = [V/\Gamma]$ which takes a given $\mu_r$-gerbe on $\Xc$ into account.
-We will explain the construction of $P_\mathscr{G}$ below for a commutative group scheme denoted by $A$.
+In the remainder of this subsection we describe three equivalent pictures of $P_{\alpha}$, hoping that at least one of them will appeal to the reader.